 Yorkshire Historic Churches Trust is a non-denominational charity whose objective is to help churches in Yorkshire through offering grants for repairs and maintenance.

-Through fundraising, donations and membership, the trust distributes funding to churches and chapels from all Christian denominations who are in need of financial assistance to preserve and repair their church.
+Through fundraising, donations and membership, the trust distributes funding to churches and chapels from all Christian denominations and of any age who are in need of financial assistance to preserve and repair their church.

 About the Trust